Wolf

 The most relevant change to the consultation version of the Swiss Wolf Concept concerns measures against individual wolves that cause damage.
 The damage threshold is reduced from 15 to 6.
 In the case of animals of the cattle or horse species and New World camelids, major damage and thus the possibility of a wolf cull exists if at least one animal has been killed or seriously injured.

-In addition to the definition of these new damage thresholds, the most important changes in the Wolf Liechtenstein concept are:
+In addition to the definition of these new damage thresholds, the most important changes in the Wolf Concept Liechtenstein are as follows:

 - So-called reasonable herd protection measures are designated for all animal species.

-- The designation of alpine pastures or parts of alpine pastures that cannot reasonably be protected will be determined in the course of the herd protection consultation
+- The designation of alpine pastures or parts of alps that cannot reasonably be protected will be determined in the course of the herd protection consultation.

 Evidence of wolves

-If the presence of wolves is suspected, such as direct observations, tracks or droppings, the Office of Environment must be contacted immediately.
+If the presence of wolves is suspected, such as direct observations, tracks or droppings, the Office for the Environment must be contacted immediately.
 Important additional information includes the location (exact coordinates), date, circumstances and, if possible, photos.

 Martin Vogt